jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.1.7 VectorLinesToRaster
+#### 7.1.8 VectorLinesToRaster

-Converts a vector containing polylines into a raster.
+Converts a vector containing polylines into a raster..

 *Parameters*: